The Pembrokeshire Story connects people across generations in celebrating the Pembrokeshire spirit.

 Videos must be no longer than 5 minutes in length, they can be made on a phone or recorded from a digital platform call (MP4 format), they must be filmed landscape and they can be in either English or in Welsh.

 Send your written story or you audio file (MP3) to firstname.lastname@example.org marked - The Pembrokeshire Story

 And the best way to send us your videos is via WeTransfer to the following email: email@example.com

 Please mark the videos for the attention of The Pembrokeshire Story.
 We will need to know the name of the person in the video, which part of Pembrokeshire their story is about, and a contact email address.

 As the video will be shared on a public domain, we will require permission from those being filmed to use the video.
 We will send you a consent form which will need to be returned.

-If you require any more information or would like to speak to James Williams in more detail about the project, please email firstname.lastname@example.org.
+If you require any more information or would like to speak to someone in more detail about the project, please email firstname.lastname@example.org.

 Get in the Spotlight!